Annual SEN Information Report

 ANNUAL SPECIAL EDUCATION NEEDS (SEN) REPORT 2017-2018

 Welcome to our SEN information report which serves as our contribution to the Gloucestershire County Council Local Offer for learners with Special Educational Needs (SEN) All governing bodies of maintained schools and maintained nursery schools and the proprietors of academy schools have a legal duty to publish information on their website about the implementation of the governing body’s policy for pupils with SEN. The information published must be updated annually.
 Our SEN Policy details our mission, values, vision, aims, principles, policies and procedures and this report explains how we implement the Policy on a day to day basis.

-We currently make provision for children experiencing difficulties in all of the four broad areas of need described in the SEN Code of Practice (2015).
+We currently make provision for children experiencing difficulties in all of the four broad areas of need described in the second edition SEN Code of Practice (2016).
 These are:

-Many children need extra support in one or more of these areas however of the 61 children on our SEN register this year the main reason for their additional support is as follows:
+Many children need extra support in one or more of these areas however of the 32 children currently on our SEN register this year the main reason for their additional support is as follows: